Meats and Sausages

 Cooked-Emulsified Sausages

-Emulsified sausages can be divided in two groups:
+Emulsified sausages can be divided into two groups:

-1. High quality products made at home such as Austrian wiener or Polish Serdelki which are made from high quality meats and without chemicals.
+- High-quality products made at home, such as Austrian wiener or Polish Serdelki, are made from high-quality meats without chemicals.
 Beef, veal and pork are the meats commonly used.
 Beef frankfurter contains beef only.
-High quality products contain enough lean meat to absorb the necessary water without help from water retention agents.
+High-quality products contain enough lean meat to absorb the necessary water without help from water retention agents.

-2. Commercial products made from all types of meat trimmings (pork, beef, chicken, turkey), including machine separated meat.
-Chicken hot dogs, turkey hot dogs and all possible combinations can be found in a supermarket.
-A large number of chemicals, water binding agents, fats and water are added during manufacturing to compensate for lower meat grades.
+- Commercial products made from all types of meat trimmings (pork, beef, chicken, turkey), including machine-separated meat.
+Chicken, turkey, and other combinations can be found in a supermarket.
+A large number of chemicals and water are added during manufacturing to compensate for lower meat grades.

-The public prefers moist emulsified sausages and it is hard to imagine a hot dog or frankfurter that will feel dry.
-In commercial production meat is chopped in bowl cutters by rapidly moving blades which creates lots of friction.
-This action develops a significant amount of heat which will encourage the growth of bacteria.
-To prevent that, the manufacturer adds crushed ice to the meat in the chopper.
+The public prefers moist emulsified-sausages.
+It is hard to imagine a hot dog or frankfurter that will feel dry.
+In commercial production, meat is chopped in bowl cutters by rapidly moving blades, creating friction.
+This action develops heat, which encourages the growth of bacteria.
+To prevent that, The manufacturer adds crushed ice into the chopper to prevent that.

 Emulsification will be successful if the following criteria are met:

-1. Enough lean meat has been selected.
-The lean meat is the main source of myosin.
-The more myosin extracted, the thicker and stronger protein coat develops around particles of fat.
+- Enough lean meat has been selected.
+The lean meat is the main source of myosin protein.
+The more myosin extracted, the thicker and stronger the protein coat around particles of fat.

-2. Enough myosin has been extracted.
-This depends on how vigorous the cutting process was and how much salt (and phosphates) was added.
+- Enough myosin has been extracted.
+This depends on how vigorous the cutting process was and how much salt was added.

-Too much fat, especially when finely comminuted, will create such a large surface area that there will not be enough protein solution to coat all fat particles.
-As a result pockets of fat will form inside of the sausage.
-Some moisture is lost during smoking, cooking, and storing, and this factor must be allowed for in the manufacturing process.
-To make up for those losses more water is added during chopping/emulsifying.
-Experienced sausage makers know that the meats used in the manufacturing of sausages exhibit different abilities at holding water.
+Too much fat, especially when finely comminuted, creates such a large surface area that there may not be enough protein solution to coat fat particles.
+As a result, pockets of fat will form inside of the sausage.
+Some moisture is lost during smoking, cooking, and storage, so this factor must be accounted for.
+More water is added during chopping/emulsifying to compensate for those losses.
+Experienced sausage makers know that different meats possess different water-holding abilities.
 Lean meat can hold more water than fatty tissue.
-Organ meats such as heart, glands, pork and beef tripe, pork skin, or snout all have poor water holding capabilities.
-Red meat found in pork head exhibits good water holding capability.
-Generally speaking any lean red meat holds water well although beef is on top of the list.
+Organ meats such as heart, glands, pork and beef tripe, pork skin, or snout have poor water-holding capabilities.
+Red meat found in pork heads exhibits good water-holding capability.
+Generally, lean red meat holds water well, although beef is the best.

 Beef meat can absorb significant amounts of water:

-In simple terms 100 lbs. of cow meat can absorb 60 lbs. of water and 100 lbs. of bull meat can absorb 100 lbs. of water.
+In simple terms, 100 lbs. of cow meat can absorb 60 lbs. of water and 100 lbs. of bull meat can absorb 100 lbs. of water.
 An average beef piece bought in a local supermarket should hold about 30-40% of added water.
-To make top quality emulsified sausages at home a combination of lean red muscle meats should be used.
-This does not mean that only best lean cuts of meat must be employed.
-Using meat trimmings is in fact encouraged.
+To make top quality emulsified sausages some lean red muscle meats should be used.
+This does not mean that the only best lean cuts of meat must be employed.
+Using meat trimmings, is in fact, encouraged.
 A typical frankfurter recipe consists of about 60% beef and 40% pork trimmings.
 Those trimmings may consist of cheaper grades of meat such as heart, cheek meat, pork or beef tripe, and fats.
 As long as lean beef is used to bind water, other “filler” meats may be added.

-A commercial manufacturer can not afford the luxury of using only top quality meats and to keep the costs down he has to use second grade meat trimmings.
-Keep in mind that there is nothing wrong with such meats from a nutritional point of view, but in order to successfully incorporate them in a sausage we have to resort to water binding agents which will help to absorb and hold water within the meat structure.
-If you study some original instructions for making emulsified sausages from earlier times when chemicals were not yet widely used, you will see that beef was always ground with a smaller plate than pork.
-This was done in order to fully extract meat proteins which allowed meat to absorb more water.
+A commercial manufacturer can not afford the luxury of using only top quality meats.
+To keep the costs down, he has to use second-grade meat trimmings.
+There is nothing wrong with such meats from a nutritional point of view, however, adding water holding substances will help to absorb and hold water within the meat structure.
+If you study recipes for making emulsified sausages from earlier times when chemicals were not yet widely used, you will see that beef was always ground with a smaller plate than pork.
+This was done to fully extract meat proteins allowing meat to absorb more water.

-As finer meat particles are obtained, more protein is extracted and more water can be absorbed by the meat.
-The fats are not going to hold water and it makes little sense to emulsify them as fine as lean meat.
-That is why fat is added to the bowl cutter at the end.
-If show meats (larger pieces) or chunks of fat (Mortadella) are required, they will be mixed with an emulsified sausage mass in a mixer.
+The fats don't hold water, so fat is added to the bowl cutter at the end.
+If show meats (larger pieces) or chunks of fat (Mortadella) are required, they will be mixed with emulsified meat at the end.

 Water